 Detailed information is available on the form filed with the rule.

 After the comment period is closed, the agency may modify the proposed rule based on the comments received.

-The rule is filed with the Legislative Rule Making Review Committee (LRMRC) along with copies of the comments and the agency’s response to them.
+The rule is filed with the Legislative Rule Making Review Committee (LRMRC) or the Legislative Oversight Commission on Education Accountability (LOCEA) along with copies of the comments and the agency’s response to them.

-If LRMRC recommends changes to the rule, the agency will require the rule be re-filed as a Modified Rule.
+LOCEA recommends changes to the rule, the agency makes them and files it again as a

 This becomes the version that will be presented during the Legislative session.

 When a legislative rule is needed before it can complete the normal rule-making process and all statutory requirements are met, an emergency filing can be made.

 Emergency is not a stand-alone rule type.
 It is a condition of a legislative rule that allows the needed changes to be in effect while going through the rule-making process.

 Emergency Rule can remain valid for up to 15 months or until the legislative rule becomes effective.

 If we may be of any further assistance, please don't hesitate to contact us: 304.558.6000 toll free 866.767.8683 email: AdLaw@wvsos.gov